Adjustable shelving

-Adjustable shelving allows more flexible use of shelves to hold items of value for storage, display or sale.
-Like fixed shelves, the horizontal planes are normally made of strong materials such as wood or steel (occasionally glass or other materials), but their exact vertical positioning can be varied - usually through the use of uprights into which supporting brackets or the shelves themselves can be fixed at different heights.
+An adjustable shelf is a shelf that can be adjusted according to needs.
+The most common variant is that the height intervals can be adjusted to accommodate various items.
+This allows more flexible use to hold items of value for storage, display or sale.
+Like fixed shelves, the horizontal planes are normally made of strong materials such as wood or steel (and occasionally glass or other materials), but their vertical positioning can be varied – usually through small, exact holes into which the supporting brackets have been inserted, or in an older method, slots which are an integral part of the cabinet itself into which the shelves are inserted.

-For example, in furniture such as a cabinet or bookcase, the vertical elements may be drilled to allow metal or plastic supports to be inserted, and the shelf then rests on the supports.
-Alternative approaches include the use of grooves on the uprights at either end of the shelf into which the shelf can be inserted.
+Adjustable shelves are available in many variants.
+Pallet racks as found in modern warehouses are some of the toughest and most durable adjustable shelves, being designed to bear extremely heavy industrial loads on pallets.